-Our planning and management review processes involve the periodic monitoring of budgets and expenditures to minimise the risk of over-investment.
-Each of the business units in our Group has continuing cost management programmes to drive improvements in their cost structures.
+Our planning and management review processes involve keeping abreast of the economic and market developments and periodic monitoring of budgets and expenditures to optimise the allocation of capital among the various businesses in our Group.

+Each of the business units in

+our Group has continuing cost

+management and transformation

+programmes to drive improvements

+in their cost structures and/or

+changes in the business model.